-Updated teacher reports have not been released yet, so this section describes composites available through the 2019-20 school year.

 A composite combines growth measures from different subjects, grades, and/or years for an individual teacher.
+Teacher reporting is available for the following:

+- M-STEP Math and ELA assessments in grades 4-8

+- PSAT 8/9 Math and ELA in grade 8

+- i -Ready English Language Arts and Math in grades K-8

+- MAP Math and Reading in grades 1-8

+- STAR Reading & Literacy in grades K-8

+- STAR Math in grades 2-8

-Teacher reporting is available for the M-STEP Math and ELA assessments and PSAT 8/9 in grade 8 as well as MAP Math and Reading in grades 1-8.
-It is not available for the other PSAT and SAT assessments because they are not course-specific and tend to assess general content knowledge that would be covered in several courses at the high school level.
-Teacher reporting is available for the 2017-18 and 2018-19 school years for state summative assessments and for the 2017-18, 2018-19, and 2019-20 (MOY) school years for MAP.
+Teacher reporting is not available for the other PSAT and SAT assessments because they are not coursespecific and tend to assess general content knowledge that would be covered in several courses at the high school level.

+Teacher reporting is available for the 2020-21, 2021-22, and 2022-23 school years for state summative assessments and benchmark assessments.

-Teachers will receive a composite if they have teacher reporting available for the most recent year of reporting (2018-19 for state summative assessments and 2019-2020 [MOY] for MAP assessments).
+Teachers will receive a composite if they have teacher reporting available for the most recent year of reporting.
 Depending on what is available for the teacher, the following composites are available:

-- Subject-specific composite across grades for a given type of test, such as: - Up to three-year M-STEP Math for grades 4-7 and PSAT 8/9 in grade 8 - Up to three-year M-STEP ELA for grades 4-7 and PSAT 8/9 in grade 8 - Up to three-year MAP Math for grades 1-8 - Up to three-year MAP Reading for grades 1-8 - Overall composite across subjects and grades for a given type of test, such as: - Up to three-year M-STEP Math and ELA for grades 4-7 and PSAT 8/9 in grade 8 - Up to three-year MAP Math and Reading for grades 1-8
+- Subject-specific composite across grades for a given type of test, such as: - Up to three-year M-STEP ELA for grades 4-7 and PSAT 8/9 ELA in grade 8 - Up to three-year M-STEP Math for grades 4-7 and PSAT 8/9 Math in grade 8 - Up to three-year i-Ready ELA for grades K-8 - Up to three-year i-Ready Math for grades K-8 - Up to three-year MAP Reading for grades 1-8 - Up to three-year MAP Math for grades 1-8 - Up to three-year STAR Reading & Literacy for grades K-8 - Up to three-year STAR Math for grades 2-8 - Overall composite across subjects and grades for a given type of test, such as: - Up to three-year M-STEP ELA and Math for grades 4-7 and PSAT 8/9 ELA and Math in grade 8 - Up to three-year i-Ready Reading and Math for grades K-8 - Up to three-year MAP Reading and Math for grades 1-8 - Up to three-year STAR Reading & Literacy for grades K-8 and Math for grades 2-8

-Note that these composites are based on one type of assessment, state summative or MAP, not both combined.
-Based on MDE policy, these composites will include up-to-three years of growth data.
+Note that these composites are based on one type of assessment, state summative or a specific benchmark assessment.
+Composites are not based on both combined or combined across benchmark assessments.
+Based on MDE policy, these composites will include up to three years of growth data, based on the grades/subjects available for each year.
 If a teacher only has one year of growth data for the most recent year, then that teacher's composite only includes growth data from that single year.